WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * Parties have a "right to tell their story" (*Griffiths v Tickle* [2022])
 * Participation requires accommodation (*M (A Child)* [2025])

+**But the analysis revealed something more troubling than accommodation alone:** judicial discretion sometimes inverts these stated principles.
+"Publish unless harm" becomes "publish only if you prove it."
+Efficiency promises become indefinite delays.
+Rights proclaimed become privileges contingent on resources.
+This active inversion—documented across Axes (a), (b), and (c)—explains why progressive doctrine produces continued opacity despite reform announcements.

-But three critical gaps remain that subsequent layers must address.
+Three critical gaps remain that subsequent layers must address.

 ### 7.2.10.1 Gap 1: Professional Mediation (Layer 3)